Chxrls/Chxrls/README.md

 # Hi, i'm Charls! and pls kill me :P

  Yo folks.
-I'm Charls, A second year computer science student.
+I'm Charls, A third year computer science student.
 I'm also a graphic designer and has a passion for motion graphics and 3d design.
 I also like japanese media :)

 -----------------------------------------------------------------------------------------------------------------------